Classically stable non-singular cosmological bounces

 {\it Discussion.} In this Letter, we presented an inverse method that makes it possible to achieve a long-standing goal: to construct field theories with a classically stable, NEC-violating bounce stage that avoids ghost and gradient instabilities, maintains a real, sub-luminal sound speed for co-moving curvature modes, and does not encounter a singularity.

 Our results build on earlier studies on NEC violation and bounces.
-In Refs.~\cite{Deffayet:2010qz,Easson:2011zy}, it was argued that cubic Galileons can smoothly pass through $H=0$ but encountered gradient instabilities before exiting the NEC-violating stage.
-In Ref.~\cite{Elder:2013gya}, the authors considered galilean genesis scenarios with NEC violation, and showed that galilean scalar field perturbations are stable during the early stages when $H$ is small and gravity is negligible; but this study did not include an exit from the NEC-violating stage when $H$ becomes large and the scalar field can create curvature perturbations with ghost and gradient instabilities.
+In Refs.~\cite{Deffayet:2010qz,Easson:2011zy}, it was argued that cubic Galileons can produce cosmological bounces and it was shown that there exist stable attractors on FRW cosmological backgrounds, but this work did not analyze the instabilities that can result from curvature fluctuations.
+In Ref.~ \cite{Elder:2013gya}, the authors considered Galileon genesis scenarios with NEC violation, and showed that Galileon scalar field perturbations are stable during the early stages when $H$ is small and gravity is negligible; but this study did not include an exit from the NEC-violating stage when $H$ becomes large and the scalar field can create curvature perturbations with ghost and gradient instabilities.
 Indeed, gradient instabilities were encountered during the NEC-violating stage in Refs.~\cite{Cai:2012va,Battarra:2014tga,Qiu:2015nha,Koehn:2015vvy} when the authors attempted to construct non-singular bouncing models, leaving the impression that linear instabilities are unavoidable.
 However, this paper definitively shows these instabilities can be safely avoided.